 Note: This post was originally published in February 2024.
 Disney updated the DAS pass guidelines in April 2024.
-The new guidelines will go into place on May 19, 2024.
-At this point in time, it is unclear how the new updates will impact people with diabetes.
-We have updated this post as of May 9, 2024, and will continue updates throughout summer 2024 as we learn more.
+The new guidelines went into place on May 19, 2024.
+We have updated this post as of November 13, 2024, and will continue updates as we learn more.

 What is a DAS pass?